gbtami/pychess-variants/static/news/The Winner Is Tasshaq.md

 <h3 align="center">Group Matches</h3>

 The tournament started with a Licetus - Tasshaq match in **group A**.
-Licetus convincingly won with 5.5-3.5.
+Licetus convincingly won 5.5-3.5.
 These two players seemed to be the strongest there, but [@CyberShredder](https://www.pychess.org/@/CyberShredder) tried to keep up with them.
-Finally he lost to Tasshaq with 6-0 and was not able to qualify for semi finals.
+Finally he lost to Tasshaq 6-0 and was not able to qualify for semi finals.

 In **group B** IM Spinaltap was the clear favorite.
 The question was who can gain the second spot.
-Surprisingly [@Fynmorph](https://www.pychess.org/@/Fynmorph) was able to win against abunickabhi with 6-3 and finally managed to overtake him by half a point in the overall standings.
+Surprisingly [@Fynmorph](https://www.pychess.org/@/Fynmorph) was able to win against abunickabhi 6-3 and finally managed to overtake him by half a point in the overall standings.
 Spinaltap, as expected, lost just one point and made it to the semi-finals.
 Final Standings for the Group Matches, along with Crosstable and Pairings can be seen [here](https://docs.google.com/spreadsheets/d/1Z-4waGc1YPTPdujpjtqD9Zntcdw5dBKVBQfJDfw_8Fw/edit#gid=1870125762)

 <h3 align="center">Semi Finals</h3>

-In the first semi final match Licetus proved that strong Shogi skills counts.
-He convincingly won against Fynmorph with 6-1.
+In the first semifinal match, Licetus proved that strong Shogi skills count.
+He convincingly won against Fynmorph 6-1.

 <ol>